knpuniversity/oo/knpu/episode2/container-rescue.md

 ## Model Classes versus Service Classes

-Remember - *model* objects - like `Ship` and `BattleResult` - are the classes that just hold data and don't really do much work.
-And you can create these whenever you need them - they're *not* created by the Container.
+Remember - *model* objects - like `Ship` and `BattleResult` - are classes that just hold data and don't really do much work.
+And you can create *these* whenever you need them - they're *not* created by the Container.
 So in `BattleManager` at the bottom of `battle()`, we needed a new `BattleResult` to be a container for our data.
 And in `ShipLoader`, whenever you query for a ship, we create a new `Ship` model object.

 Model objects *can* be created anywhere in your code, whenever you need them.
-But these service objects - the ones that do work for you and don't really hold data - these should be created in a central spot.
-And the `Container` idea is a nice way to do that.
+But these *service* objects - the ones that do work for you and don't really hold data - these should be created in a central spot.
+And the `Container` is a nice way to do that.

 ### Reorganizing Models and Services